kibertoad/layered-loader/README.md

 `RedisCache` uses Redis for caching data, and is recommended for highly distributed systems.
 It requires an active instance of `ioredis`, and it does not perform any connection/disconnection operations on its own.
 It has following configuration options:

+- `prefix: string` - what prefix should be added to all keys in this cache.
+Used to differentiate among different groups of entities within single Redis DB (serving as a pseudo-table);
 - `ttlInMsecs: number` - after how many milliseconds data will be considered stale and will no longer be accessible;
 - `json: boolean` - if false, all passed data will be sent to Redis and returned from it as-is.
-If true, it will be serialized using `JSON.stringify` and deserialized, using `JSON.parse`.
+If true, it will be serialized using `JSON.stringify` and deserialized, using `JSON.parse`;
 - `timeout?: number` - if set, Redis operations will automatically fail after specified execution threshold in milliseconds is exceeded.
 Next data source in the sequence will be used instead.

 ## Supported environments